Malta Residence and Visa Programme: Key Defining Features

 • 8 months to provide all due diligence and the payment of the Government contribution of either €28,000 or €58,000, to be paid.

-The main applicant should have at least €500,000 of net assets in order to qualify for the programme, and €150,000 of the €500,000 must consist of financial assets.
+The main applicant should have at least €500,000 of net assets in order to qualify, and €150,000 of the €500,000 must consist of financial assets.
 The financial assets, however, only have to be maintained for the first 5 years.
 The capital requirement of €500,000 will remain in force for as long as the individual wishes to remain on the programme.

 Finally, health insurance only needs to cover Malta, not all EU countries.
 This may result in an annual reduction in the insurance premium.